dandi/dandidav/doc/webdav-intro.md

 The properties defined by the RFC that do not involve locks are as follows.
 Unless otherwise specified, the contents of the corresponding XML elements are `#PCDATA`.
-Properties that mirror HTTP response headers use the values as would be returned for a `GET` request without any `Accept` headers.
+Properties that mirror HTTP response headers use the headers' values as would be returned for a `GET` request without any `Accept` headers, and such properties must be defined if the respective headers are present in a `GET` response.

 - `creationdate` — timestamp of when the resource was created, in RFC 3339 format